kaiorosa1/100-days-of-code/r1-log.md

 I've been working on the design aspect of the Campo Minado, meaning in what type of fuctions and the paramenters and testing the functions I created so far.
 I've spent an hour creating functions like print and allocation memory and making sure it's working the way I intentionally designed them.
 Also finsihed the section about applied visual and design and worked on some sections on the next section.
 I stopped at : Applied Accessibility: Improve Chart Accessibility with the figure Element (Applied Accessibility).

+## R1D7

+I spent 30 minutes on Campo Minado and changed a bit some functions.
+I worked around 40 minutes on FCC and finished the Applied Accessibility module.
+I stopped at : Responsive Web Design Principles: Create a Media Query (Responsive Web Design Principles).